kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

 4. Select **Add** to confirm changes.

-   You will see that the Addon has the `Ready` status.
+   You will see that the Addon has the status `Ready`.

 ### Create a ServiceInstance